sviram01/chat-room/README.md

 ## Installation

 Pre-req: must have java 8 installed.
+Clone the repo: git clone https://github.com/sviram01/chat-room.git
+Run: mvn clean install

+## Run demo

-Download the ar file from: https://www.dropbox.com/sh/ey300anqvlujsvh/AABGOcrKqnQO-xNKOtJrtna0a?dl=0
+Download the war file from: https://www.dropbox.com/sh/ey300anqvlujsvh/AABGOcrKqnQO-xNKOtJrtna0a?dl=0 Follow the usage

+## Usage

 Run the command: java -jar chat-room.war

-## Usage
-After starting the application with the run command go to localhost:9030.
+After starting the application with the run command go to localhost:9030
 You will see a login screen use any of the sameple logins below:
 username/password:
 demo1/demo1